dcousens/dhttp/README.md

 })
 ```

-To bypass `statusCode` handling, you can use `dhttp/200` which throws a descriptive error for any `statusCode` other than 200.
+To bypass `statusCode` handling, you can use `dhttp/200` which throws a descriptive error for any `statusCode` other than 200 using [`http-status-codes`](https://github.com/prettymuchbryce/node-http-status).

 ``` javascript
 let dhttp = require('dhttp/200')